approvals/ApprovalTests.cpp/doc/mdsource/CMakeIntegration.source.md

 The next few sections describe some options.

+### Make CMake clone ApprovalTests.cpp and Catch2

+**Note:** The files in this section can be viewed and downloaded from [fetch_content_approvaltests_catch2](https://github.com/claremacrae/ApprovalTests.cpp.CMakeSamples/tree/master/fetch_content_approvaltests_catch2).

+The only difference between the previous example and this one is that here we also get CMake to download and use the Catch2 repository.

+We use this `dependencies/CMakeLists.txt` file:

+include: inc_fetch_content_approvaltests_catch2_dependencies_cmakelists

 ### Make CMake clone ApprovalTests.cpp

 **Note:** The files in this section can be viewed and downloaded from [fetch_content_approvaltests](https://github.com/claremacrae/ApprovalTests.cpp.CMakeSamples/tree/master/fetch_content_approvaltests).